Our Secret To Making The Perfect Latke For Hanukkah Is...

 - Latkes are labor-intensive!
-The shredded potatoes are watery and they turn gray in a hot second.
 The onions will make you cry.
 The hot oil will splatter you.
 Your house will smell like a deep fryer for days afterward.

-Fortunately, it's worth it — at least once a year.
-We've got two recipes designed to help you avoid the pitfalls and achieve deep-fried glory.
+Fortunately, it's worth it, at least once a year, especially since we have two recipes to help you avoid the pitfalls and achieve deep-fried glory.